keglosson/stac-spec/overview.md

 and any catalog that is not just files is called a 'dynamic catalog'.
 You can read more about the two types along with recommendations in [this section](best-practices.md#static-and-dynamic-catalogs) of the best practices document, along with how to keep a [dynamic catalog in sync](best-practices.md#static-to-dynamic-best-practices) with a static one.

-### Catalog Best Practices

-In addition to information about different catalog types, the [best practices document](best-practices.md) has a number of suggestions on how to organize and implement good catalogs.
-The [catalog specification](catalog-spec/catalog-spec.md) is designed for maximum flexbility, so none of these are required, but they provide guidance for implementors who want to follow what most of the STAC community is doing.

-- [Catalog Layout](best-practices.md#catalog-layout) is likely the most important section, as following its recommendations will enable catalogs to work better with client tooling that optimizes for known layouts.
-- [Use of Links](best-practices.md#use-of-links) articulates practices for making catalogs that are portable (with relative links through out) and ones that are published in stable locations (with absolute self links).
-- [Versioning for Catalogs](best-practices.md#versioning-for-catalogs) explains how to use STAC's structure to keep a history of changes made to Items and catalogs.
-- [STAC on the Web](best-practices.md#stac-on-the-web) explains how catalogs should have html versions for each Item and Catalog, as well as ways to achieve that.

 ## Collection Overview